mkaczanowski/ds1820/README.md

 In addition to the above, I described the process of wiring and system setup with [BeagleBone Black](http://beagleboard.org/bone "BeagleBone Black") board.

 ## Wiring
 The ARM board communicates with the sensors via [1-wire serial protocol](https://www.maximintegrated.com/en/design/technical-documents/tutorials/1/1796.html "1-wire serial protocol") that supports multiple devices on one data line.
-To enable the driver, we'll have to instruct the kernel about physical wiring, so that you should make sure the correct GPIO pin is present in the DTS (device tree source) file.
+To enable the driver, we'll have to instruct the kernel about physical wiring, so you should make sure the correct GPIO pin is present in the DTS (device tree source) file.

-The figure below presents example setup for BeagleBone Black board (P9.22 GPIO pin, 4.7 kOhm resistor), but can also be easily shared with other boards (ie. Arduino):
+The figure below presents example setup specifically for BeagleBone Black board (P9.22 GPIO pin, 4.7 kOhm resistor), but it should also work for other prototype boards (ie. Arduino):

 [![](http://mkaczanowski.com/wp-content/uploads/2015/01/beagle-1-1024x675.png)](http://mkaczanowski.com/wp-content/uploads/2015/01/beagle-1.png)